DDoS Protected Shared, Reseller & VPS Hosting

 ALL servers are protected!

-- 4 x DNS nodes (dedicated servers) providing your hosting with DNS (3 in Europe + 1 in Canada)
+- 2 x DNS nodes (dedicated servers) providing your hosting with DNS, each in separate datacentres.

 - European Hosting Servers